9 Screened In Patio Ideas For Stylish And Functional Outdoor Living Spaces

 Planning for privacy and security ensures the patio remains a private, protected area for family and guests.

-Material Choices and Durability
+Material Choices And Durability

 Material quality affects how well the patio holds up to weather and wear.
 Aluminum frames resist rust and are lightweight.
 Wood frames look natural but need regular sealing to avoid rot or insect damage.